zhubzy/SF-Incident-Prediction/README.md

 ## Introduction

+Law enforcement agencies and emergency responders are often tasked with assessing the potential severity and violence level of reported incidents.
+Having an accurate assessment of whether an incident is likely to involve violence can help guide the appropriate response, allocation of resources, and safety precautions for personnel responding to the scene.
+However, making this determination based solely on limited initial report details can be challenging and prone to human bias or error.

+Our final project on San Francisco Incident Prediction aims to predict the nature of crime incidents (violent or not) based on time and location in San Francisco.
+It showcases our deep interests and understandings of the complexities involved in crime prediction within a city and the potential benefits of addressing this challenge.

 The San Francisco Incident Prediction project represents a pivotal application of data science to enhance urban safety and improve policing strategies.
 By predicting the nature of crime incidents using temporal and spatial data, this initiative stands at the forefront of a proactive approach to public safety, with the aim of being both innovative and impactful, that also explains why we chose this as our final project topic.

 ### Project Significance